mrc-ide/individual/joss/paper.md

 `individual` is an R package which provides users a set of useful primitive elements for specifying individual based models (IBMs), with special attention to models for infectious disease epidemiology.
-Users build models by specifying variables for each variable describing individuals in the simulated population using data structures exposed by the package.
+Users build models by specifying variables for each characteristic describing individuals in the simulated population using data structures from the package.
-The package provides efficient methods for finding subsets of individuals based on these variables, or cohorts.
+`individual` provides efficient methods for finding subsets of individuals based on these variables, or cohorts.
 Cohorts can then be targeted for variable updates or scheduled for events.
 Variable updates queued during a time step are executed at the end of a discrete time step,